music rooms 2010-2011

 Dizu Plaatjies’s father is a traditional African healer.
 He grew up in Langa, in the Black neighborhood of Capetown and carries with him a realm of customs spirituality passed down from the great South African traditions.
 Surrounded by bows, flutes, mbira, mbube, kayomba, Ugandan harps, kudu horns, akadinda, marimbas or guitars, this singer, musician and musicologist is very attached to preserving his heritage.
 On stage, he draws attention to the musical and instrumental traditions of his country and the entire African continent.

 “African rhythms, African voices” master class with Dizu Plaatjies

 Friday 13th , Saturday 14th and Sunday 15th May 2011

 learn more about the “African rhythms, African voices” master class

 Traditional Okinawa dancing

-Okinawa is the main island of the Ryûkû archipelago, former kingdom, now prefecture nested between the island of Taiwan, the Japanese Archipelago and China.
-Ryûkû dancing was created in the 15th century as a court dance in the Ryûkû kingdom.
+Okinawa is the main island of the Ryûkû archipelago, the former kingdom, now prefecture, nested between the island of Taiwan, the Japanese Archipelago and China.
+Ryûkû dancing was created in the 15th century as a court dance in the Ryûkû Kingdom.
 It was originally performed to greet Chinese imperial envoys.
-The refrained and controlled aspect of this type of choreography is unlike any other: dancers aim at expressing emotions commanded by the music with very subtly executed light movement.
-Around this performance, the musée du quai Branly offers to discover the richness of Okinawa, “centenaries island” in Japan through a conference on the kingdom’s history, a mini concert and a karate demonstration.
+The refrained and controlled aspect of this type of choreography is unlike any other: dancers aim at expressing emotions commanded by the music with very subtly executed light movements.
+Around this performance, the musée du quai Branly offers the opportunity to discover the richness of Okinawa, “centenaries island” in Japan through a conference on the Kingdom’s history, a mini concert and a karate demonstration.

 Karate initiation master class with master Yukinobu Shimabukuro